Sexual Harassment Policy (includes Sexual Violence/Assault)

 Kansas City, MO 64106, Telephone: (816) 268-0550 , Facsimile: (816) 268-0559, Email: OCR.KansasCity@ed.gov, Web: http://www2.ed.gov/about/offices/list/ocr/index.html .

-University administrators, faculty, staff, students, applicants for employment, customers, third-party vendors and suppliers, visitors on campus, and other persons that participate in the University’s Programs and Activities (collectively the “University Community”) have the right to be free from discriminatory sexual harassment.
+University administrators, faculty, staff, students, applicants for employment or admission, customers, contractors, third-party vendors and suppliers, visitors on campus, and other persons that participate in University-sponsored programs and activities (collectively the “University Community”) have the right to be free from discriminatory sexual harassment.
 All members of the University Community are expected to conduct themselves in a manner that does not infringe upon the rights of others in this regard.

 This policy has been developed to provide recourse for those members of the University Community who have been subjected to discriminatory sexual harassment.
 This policy is intended to define community expectations and to establish a mechanism for determining when those expectations have been violated.
 Nothing in this policy shall affect the right of the complainant to file his/her complaint with external law enforcement agencies, if applicable.
 A complaint may be filed concurrently with external law enforcement agencies without jeopardizing a complainant’s rights to an investigation and resolution by the University.